zama-ai/hpu_fpga/README.md

 The output gives the details of the advanced command to launch, if ever you want to play with the parameters.

-Note that if run_simu.sh is not present, the corresponding testbench is not fully supported.
+Note that if `run_simu.sh` is not present, the corresponding testbench is not fully supported.

-Example: Run pe_alu testbench, pe_alu is the ALU processing element
+Example: Run `pe_alu` testbench. `pe_alu` is the ALU processing element
 ```
 ${PROJECT_DIR}/hw/module/pe_alu/simu/scripts/run_simu.sh
 ```